Ability Prompt Cards Add/remove

 Belong

-If you see that one participant is not comfortable in the group you could try and switch up the group.
-If a participant is uncomfortable it can stop their creativity.
+If some participant are not comfortable in their groups, try and switch up the groups.
+If a participant is uncomfortable it might hinder their creativity.

 Overview